spack/spack/lib/spack/docs/packaging_guide.rst

        # would match for example 'foo', 'foobar', and 'bazfoo'.
        executables = ['foo']

 This attribute must be a list of strings.
-Each string is treated as a regular expression (e.g. 'gcc' would match 'gcc', 'gcc-8.3', 'my-weird-gcc', etc.) to determine a set of system executables that might be part or this package.
+Each string is a regular expression (e.g. 'gcc' would match 'gcc', 'gcc-8.3', 'my-weird-gcc', etc.) to determine a set of system executables that might be part or this package.
 Note that to match only executables named 'gcc' the regular expression ``r'^gcc$'``